adzhaafar/tetris-game/app/README.md

 when a row is filled, all the pieces need to dissapear and points should be added to the user add levels later on add nice styling later on

+in order for the piece to stop moving it either has to hit the bottom or be directly next to another piece